axel18bsm/Moyen-Age-DarkAge/README.md

 # MoyenAge - Dark Age
 Wargame fashioned old school in the darkAges.
 You can execute, but movement and figthing are not implemented.
-Nearly finished state : Setup of units.
+Setup of units can be deplyed at random or manually.

 Some pictures of the game